 After spending all this time talking about inverses, we need to tell you a little secret: we rarely ever compute inverses explicitly, because even if we did, multiplying them with other vectors or with the original matrix itself is susceptible to many floating point errors.
 In most problems our main goal is to solve the system and we can do this without computing the inverse.
-The purpose of our earlier discussion was to alert you that there are difficulties we have to overcome: it's hard to compute determinants, so The techniques are quite involved, and Matlab wants to hide the complexity for the user.
-Therefore, Matlab uses the backslash operator to do the job
+The purpose of our earlier discussion was to alert you that there are difficulties we have to overcome: it's hard to compute determinants, so Cramer rule is out of the question; matrices can be nasty and matrix inversion can be error-prone.
+Now we come to the techniques that help us deal with these difficulties.